Prince-Letsyo/task-management-api/README.md

 # Task Management API

 A simple **FastAPI**-powered RESTful API for managing tasks.
-Currently, tasks are stored **in-memory**, making this ideal for demos, learning, or as a starter template for production APIs.
+Currently, tasks are stored in a local **SQLite** database, making this ideal for demos, learning, or as a starter template for production APIs.

 ---